tecunningham/tecunningham.github.io/_drafts/two-systems.md

 here's an interesting observation: in some cases I think I'm objectively *worse* at judging things that I'm more familiar with:

-* I find it very difficult to judge whether my friends and family look old or young, pretty or ugly (but easy to judge a stranger)
+* I find it difficult to judge whether my friends and family look old or young, pretty or ugly -- but it's easy to judge a stranger.
-* I'll look at a drawing I did yesterday & realize "oh, the left arm is out of proportion"
+* I'll look at a drawing I did yesterday & realize "oh, the left arm is out of proportion."
 * I'll read a note I wrote yesterday & realize "oh, the first sentence doesn't make any sense" -- i.e., I make a better judgment when I'm less familiar with it.

 It seems paradoxical that we should be worse at judging things that we know better.

-However this is consistent with sniffer-dog theory (AKA 2 systems), where our judgments are instinctive, and we have little insight.
+However this is consistent with sniffer-dog theory (AKA 2 systems) -- i.e., cases where our judgments are instinctive and we have little insight.

-In each of the cases above I actually wouldn't say that my judgment of the world gets worse -- but my judgment of *appearances* gets worse.
+In each of the cases above I would rephrase the conclusion -- it's not that my judgment of the world gets worse -- but my judgment of *appearances* gets worse.
 Suppose my pre-conscious system sends to the conscious brain the results of its inferences.
-As it gets more information about an object, it will send me inferences based on more information, more accurate inferences, but at the same time I will lose the initial impression, i.e. I'll lose the knowledge of how it *appears* at a first impression to other people.
+As it gets more information about an object, it will send me inferences based on more information, more accurate inferences, but at the same time I will lose the initial impression, i.e. I'll lose the knowledge of how that object *appears* at a first impression to other people.

-Sniffer dog metaphor: in general, what your sniffer dog is interested in will be similar to what other sniffer dogs are interested in.
+In terms of the metaphor: what your sniffer dog is interested in will tend to be similar to what other sniffer dogs are interested in.
 However inside your own house, your dog is used to all the smells, so there is now a lower correlation between what your sniffer dog is interested in and what other sniffer dogs are interested in.

 In many cases we don't want to judge what something *is*, but want to judge how something *appears*.
 For example in judging a drawing, we only care about how it appears.
 I know what object the drawing is meant to represent, but I don't know whether you'll figure it out. the same with writing -- I know what idea I'm trying to express -- but it's difficult for me to check that the words will get across to you.

-I couldn't think of a case where my judgment of what something *is* gets worse (as opposed to what something *appears* to be).
+The examples above are all examples of judging appearances rather than judging reality -- I couldn't think of a case where my judgment of reality gets worse with more exposure.

 Corollary: beauty is in the eye of the beholder -- even though there is a lot of agreement about which faces are more beautiful than others, when we see the faces of people we know, then everything diverges (...).